-4.1 The charges for the Services (Charges) shall be our standard charges as updated from time to time and as set out on our website at www.ddc.uk.net (including on any News pages on our website).
+4.1 The charges for the Services (Charges) shall be as agreed with you from time to time or, in the absence of agreement, shall be our standard charges as updated from time to time and as set out on our website at www.ddc.uk.net (including on any News pages on our website).
 The Charges are payable irrespective of the application outcome.

-4.2 Where additional services are required following the Order (including but not limited to Identity Verification checks or fingerprint processing) we shall charge for the additional services at our standard charges as updated from time to time and as set out on our website.
+4.2 Where additional services are required following the Order (including but not limited to Identity Verification checks or fingerprint processing) we shall charge for the additional services at our standard charges as updated from time to time (whether set out on our website or otherwise).

 4.4 Where you are an account customer, we shall invoice you for the full amount of the Charges at the end of the month in which you place the relevant Order.
 You shall pay each invoice within 30 days of the date of the invoice in full and in cleared funds to a bank account nominated in writing by us.
 Time for payment shall be of the essence of the Contract.

 4.5 Where you are a customer in respect of which we allow your Applicants to pay us on your behalf (a Self-Pay Customer) we shall send an application pack to the relevant Applicant in the relevant format following each Order but we shall not be required to undertake any further work on the Services until the Charges have been paid to us in full.
 For the avoidance of doubt, the Charges shall become due and owing from you immediately upon your request for us to send the Applicant a document pack.

 4.6 Where you have authorised us to take payments from a credit/debit card we shall take payment 5 calendar days after the Applicant details are received by us or immediately prior to the application being submitted to the relevant third party, whichever is the sooner.

 4.7 Where you are neither an account customer nor a Self-Pay customer, you shall pay the Charges before the commencement of the Services.